-mean handicap will be determined and the A division will be comprised of the lower handicap
+mean handicap will be determined, and the A division will be comprised of the lower handicap

 players.
 Each division will have a long drive and a closest to the pin winner.

 3. Club Prizes

 c.
 Club Champion(s) d.
 Lowest gross score in the club of the completed sanctioned tournaments.